 My mother tells me that her father and I would have gotten along very well.
 Józef Kozak was a talented story teller who could spin a yarn a mile along.
 Although a farmer and road worker without much of a formal education, which was interrupted by war, he was an avid reader that could get lost in a book.
 At times this would annoy my grandmother, particularly when there were chores to be done.
 He worked hard to support his family, but it was never enough to lift them out of poverty.
 Still there was some benefit to enduring the life he did.
-One came in the form of compensation for his forced labor during the Second World War.
+One came in the form of compensation for his forced labor during World War II.

 Life under Nazi occupation